jw3/example-omega-vscode/README.md

 ### frontend

-At this time the frontend is only wired for the websocket backend
+The frontend is wired for both the WebSocket and gRPC backends, using commands `omega.websocket` and `omega.grpc` respectively.

+To launch the

 ```
 yarn